prysmaticlabs/documentation/docs/install/arm/activating-a-validator.md

 ## Running a second validator

 Multiple validators can easily be initialised on the same system.
-Simply perform the steps outlined above once more for each new validator, ensuring the chosen password for [step 4b](activating-a-validator#step-4b-securing-the-validator-key) is the **same as your first validator, and that all keypairs are stored in the same location**.
-If not done this way, the second validator will try to start already running services and cause porting-related errors to occur.
+Simply perform the steps outlined above once more for each new validator, ensuring the chosen password for [step 4b](activating-a-validator#step-4b-securing-the-validator-key) is the **same for all validators, and that all keypairs are stored in the same location**.

 For running multiple keypairs alongside multiple validator instances, refer the [wallet keymanager](/docs/prysm-usage/wallet-keymanager) section of this documentation.